AnabellaLincopan/anabellalincopan/README.md

 I'm a Front-end Developer passionate about learning, always looking for new challenges that makes me improve my skills.

-- 💻 Currently working with: React.js, Javascript, NodeJS, Firebase, HTML, CSS.
+- 💻 Currently working with: React.js, Javascript, NodeJS, HTML, CSS, Bootstrap, SQL, Firebase.
 - 🛠 Other tools: Figma, Git, Github, Trello, VSCode.

 ## About me